Student to Student

 Those from Canada, the U.K., and parts of Europe and Asia who wish to work in Australia are eligible for the Working Holiday Maker Scheme.
-For U.S. passport holders to be eligible for a working visa they must be between 18 and 30 years of age (no age limit for students).
+For U.S. passport holders to be eligible for a working visa they must be between 18 and 30 years of age.

 With permission to work granted, the traveler faces the same decision I did: What sort of work and where?
 I wanted to avoid resort work and cities, preferring physical work in the countryside.
 I didn't want to climb ladders for apples or oranges.
 I didn't want to scrabble on the ground for macadamia nuts or small crops.
 Grapepicking sounded attractive.
 It would also mean spending time in one of the winegrowing areas.

 Just north of Sydney lies the Hunter Valley.
 Its grapepicking season starts in the height of summer, December to January which coincides with the longer summer holiday (so students can make the most of their work visa) but also with sizzling sunny days.
 In Australia the summer slogan is "Slip, slop, slap."
 Slip on a shirt, slop on some sunscreen, and slap on a hat!

 Your consolation at the end of a long, hot working day will be the many good restaurants and retreats along the Hunter River.
 On the weekends you can enjoy fantastic beaches at nearby Newcastle or escape to the cooler temperatures of the Barrington Tops or Wollemi

 My next stop was the beautiful Barossa Valley in South Australia.
 The vintage starts there in February after the worst of the heat is over and continues into autumn.
 Although the weather was my first consideration, I might just as well have chosen the area for its beauty and culture.